 In Japan, Sanuki Udon is available at restaurants whose names are the “Sanuki” word written in hiragana, “さぬき”.

 Japanese noodles are amazingly delicious.
 It is a great idea to make them at home.
-Below, you can find some excellent recipes acknowledged by Japanese people below for your favorite noodle variety.
+Below, you can find some Japanese-based recipes below for your favorite noodle variety.
 Check them out!

 In summer, I just want to beat the heat in summer with some cold Soba noodles.
 The soft and chewy noodles absorb the flavorful Tsuyu sauce and become amazingly mouth-watering.
 People regard it as an ideal dinner dish for summer.